brunogarciagonzalez/testing-lecture-040119/README.md

 });
 ```

 Each test will also need a name and a callback.
-If we look at the `switch` statement in our reducer, we see that there are 3 tracks it could follow (2 `case`s and the `default`).
+If we look at the `switch` statement in our reducer, we see that there are 3 paths of execution that the program could follow (2 `cases` and the `default`).
 We will want a test for each one:

 ```
 describe('manageBand`, () => {